Train a model¶

 !pip install graph-pes

-Successfully installed graph-pes-0.0.7
+Successfully installed graph-pes-0.0.34

-We now should have access to the graph-pes-train
+We should now have access to the graph-pes-train

 command.
 We can check this by running: